franciscorcastro/Projects/Cyclistic/README.md

 1\.
 Description and deliverables
 ================================

-This case study was my capstone project for GoogleÔÇÖs Data Analytics professional certificate.
-In the scenario provided, my task was to understand and describe how casual riders and annual members use Cyclistic bikes differently by analyzing the companyÔÇÖs historical trip data.
+This case study was my capstone project for Google's Data Analytics professional certificate.
+In the scenario provided, my task was to understand and describe how casual riders and annual members use Cyclistic bikes differently by analyzing the company's historical trip data.
 From these insights, the (fictional) team would design a new marketing strategy to convert casual riders into annual members.
 To get my recommendations approved, they would have to be backed up by compelling data insights and data visualizations.

 Therefore, the deliverables for this project were: